Havret/dotnet-activemq-artemis-client/docs/request-reply.md

 ---
 id: request-reply
-title: Request reply
+title: Request Reply
-sidebar_label: Request reply
+sidebar_label: Request Reply
 ---

 *Request-reply* is one of the basic messaging patterns.
 From a high level, a request-reply scenario involves an application that sends a message (the request) and expects to receive a message in return (the reply).